MONEY TREE

 Yellowing leaves/edges is a possible sign of overwatering.
 Soil that has been overwatered can lead to root rot.

 Remove affected leaves.
-Dry out soil completely (1-5 days).
+Allow the top inch or two of soil to dry out.
 Adjust your watering schedule for this plant.

 If problem persists and/or you suspect root rot: remove from pot, trim away dead mushy roots, and repot in fresh soil.